JGRennison/OpenTTD-patches/README.md

 * Add a setting to increase the station catchment radius (added in v0.16.0)

+* Custom bridge heads for road bridges (added in v0.17.0)

 * Performance improvements
   * Improve dedicated server performance.
 Up to approximately 2.5x faster. (added in v0.8.1)
   * Improve cargodest link graph calculation performance.
 Up to approximately 33% faster. (added in v0.8.1)